Airspeed Oxford: Design

 It was normally operated by a three-man crew; the seating arrangement could be altered in order to suit various purposes, such as to better enable a specific training role.
-The cockpit was outfitted with dual flying controls and a pair of seats, intended to accommodate a pilot and either a navigator or second pilot alongside.
-When used for bomb aimer training, the second set of controls would be removed and the freed-up space was instead used to accommodate a prone bomb-aimer.
+The cockpit had dual flying controls and a pair of seats, intended to accommodate a pilot and either a navigator or second pilot alongside.
+When used for bomb aimer training, the second set of controls would be removed and the space used to accommodate a prone bomb-aimer.
 When used as a navigation trainer, the second seat was pushed back so that it would line up with the chart table.
 Aft of the cockpit was a wireless operator station, facing aft on the starboard side of the fuselage.
 On the Oxford I, a dorsal turret was located amidships; it could be used for training navigators, bomb-aimers, wireless operators, air gunners and camera operators.
-The centre section can contain up to 16 11 lb. practice bombs, which are controlled via bomb-release switches installed at the pilot and bomb-aimers' stations.
+The centre section can contain up to 16 11 lb. practice bombs, which are controlled by bomb-release switches installed at the pilot and bomb-aimers' stations.

-The Oxford was normally powered by a pair of Armstrong Siddeley Cheetah X air-cooled radial engines, capable of generating 340 hp.
-These were initially outfitted with wooden fixed-position de Havilland-built propellers, but had been designed from the onset to accommodate variable-pitch propellers when these became available.
-The starboard engine drives a hydraulic pump and air compressor, the former being used to actuate the undercarriage and flaps while the latter is used for the braking system; a vacuum pump is also present for the gyroscopic instrumentations.
+The Oxford was normally powered by a pair of Armstrong Siddeley Cheetah X air-cooled radial engines, capable of producing 340 hp.
+These were initially fitted with wooden fixed-position de Havilland-built propellers, but had been designed from the outset to accommodate variable-pitch propellers when these became available.
+However, only 199 (Mk.V) were actually equipped with variable-pitch propellers, but all Oxford cockpits contained a propeller pitch lever, allowing an instructor to insist it was moved from "Coarse" to "Fine" for landing to reinforce this important step for trainee pilots.
+The starboard engine drives a hydraulic pump and air compressor, the former actuating the undercarriage and flaps while the latter is used for the braking system; a vacuum pump is also present for the gyroscopic instruments.
 The port engine drives a 500-watt electrical generator.
-The engine cowling features an inlet that draws cooling air into a tank; a pair of tinned steel oil tanks are also contained within the cowling.
+The engine cowling has an inlet which draws cooling air into a tank; a pair of tinned steel oil tanks are also contained within the cowling.
 Welded steel construction was used for the nacelles, which attach to the centre section of the wing at four separate rubber-insulated joints.